Small businesses have found it’s more important than ever to connect with customers via websites and social media.

 - Build a website using WordPress

-Website builders empower you to construct a small business website without coding knowledge, often with drag-and-drop builders and website templates.
+Website builders empower you to create a business website without coding knowledge, often with drag-and-drop builders and website templates.
 Pricing starts anywhere from $6 to $300 per month.

 A website builder is the best option for beginners without technical know-how or those who need to set up their website immediately.

-Costs for hiring a web designer vary, but it’s usually the most expensive option to build a small business website.
+Costs for hiring a web designer vary, but it’s usually the most expensive option for small business website creation.

 Hiring a web designer can cost anywhere from $2,000 to $10,000, but this fee doesn’t include monthly website maintenance.
 That can set you back about $1,000 per month if handled by professional web developers.